Satyajeet-Das/To_Do-List-Chrome-Extension/README.md

 # Chrome Extension Installation Guide

-Welcome to the [Your Extension Name] Chrome Extension!
+Welcome to the To-Do List Chrome Extension!
 Follow these steps to install and set up the extension.

 ## Prerequisites